-Hike in the Rouvas gorge in Zaros in Crete
+Hike through Rouvas gorge in Zaros in Crete

 The gorge of Rouvas is the most famous gorge in the regional unit of Heraklion.
 The hike has its beginning, or end, near the village of Zaros